 We suggest using Ultimaker pearl white PLA for this model.
 It is white with a slight iridescence and prints with a very good surface quality.
 It looks like a natural bone color when printed.
 PLA is generally a good material for artistic and display models.
 It provides a very crisp clean edge, and the lower temperatures and predictable characteristics make it a reliable choice for large, long prints.
 PLA also has notably low warping characteristics which makes it ideal for multi-part prints.
 You require the base to be as flat as possible to minimize the visible seam between the parts.

 We also suggest using a 0.8mm nozzle to reduce print time.
-There are little to no details here that are smaller than 0.8mm so you will not loose quality yet still gain a dramatic increase in speed.
+There are little to no details here that are smaller than 0.8mm so you will not lose quality yet still gain a dramatic increase in speed.

 A 6% infill with a 0.8mm top/bottom thickness is just enough to keep the top surface clean while using the minimum amount of material.
 The weight of the final, full bone is 887g.